 The College continually strives to work in partnership with parents for the benefit of students.
-As well as staying informed of happenings through our regular communication channels, the College holds a Parents in Partnership Information Evening each Term to discuss topical issues and collect parent views.
-Specific Year Group and special interest information sessions are also held as necessary throughout the year.
+As well as keeping parents/carers informed of happenings through our regular communication channels, the College holds a 'Parents in Partnership' Meeting each Term to discuss topical issues and collect parent views.
+Specific Year Group and special interest information sessions are also held as necessary throughout the year, and formal feedback gathered through our annual 'Tell Them From Me' (TTFM) and occasionally other surveys.

-Outside of current Covid restrictions, there are various opportunities for parents to support the College by volunteering their assistance with various activities and supporting our community events.
+There are occasionally opportunities for parents to support the College by volunteering their assistance with various activities and community events.
 These opportunities are communicated throughout the year as they arise.